cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 ## Viewing the Main-Board Card

-Now that we set up our schema for the main-board card, we can go ahead and create our first main-board instance.
-Copy the below code to inside the `if` statement in the `cardhost/cardstack/seeds/data.js`.
+Now that we set up our schema for the `main-board` card, we can go ahead and create our first `main-board` instance.
+Copy the code below to inside the `if` statement in the `cardhost/cardstack/seeds/data.js`:

 ```js
 factory.addResource('main-boards', 'main').withAttributes({